Hazel Sive: Research

+Sive is the editor of Xenopus: A Laboratory Manual.

-Academic roles
+Academic roles and awards

-In 1993, Sive founded the Cold Spring Harbor Course on Early Development of Xenopus.
-This course continues to run annually.

-In 2015, she was named a MacVicar Faculty Fellow, MIT's highest award for undergraduate teaching She additionally received the MIT School of Science Teaching Award (2003), MIT's Alan J. Lazarus Advising Award in 2016, and the MIS School of Science Teaching Award for Undergraduate Education in 2019.
+In 2015, she was named a MacVicar Faculty Fellow, MIT's highest award for undergraduate teaching.

+She received the MIT School of Science Teaching Award (2003), MIT's Alan J. Lazarus Advising Award in 2016, and the MIS School of Science Teaching Award for Undergraduate Education in 2019.
 Several of her courses are offered through the MIT OpenCourseWare online initiative.

-Sive was chair of the MIT Biology Undergraduate Program (2003-2006) and served as the first Associate Dean for the MIT School of Science (2006-2013), with oversight for education and equity.
-During her tenure in that role, she was instrumental in compiling the 2011 Report on the Status of Women Faculty in the MIT Schools of Science and Engineering, which uncovered both positive aspects as well as an ongoing need for oversight of female faculty trajectory.
+Sive was chair of the MIT Biology Undergraduate Program (2003–2006) and served as the first Associate Dean for the MIT School of Science (2006–2013).

 Sive has served as chair of the MIT Committee on Student Life and as founding chair of the MIT Faculty Postdoctoral Advisory Committee.

 In 2014, Sive founded and is Director of the MIT-Africa initiative, leading the Africa Advisory Committee to write a Strategic Plan for MIT Engagement in Africa.

 In 2017, Sive was named Director of Higher Education at the MIT Jameel World Education Lab (J-WEL).

-As Dean of the College of Science at Northeastern University from June 2020, Sive has articulated multiple goals to lead the college forward, and to reinvent the future of Science.
-Sive has laid out the following Vision for the Northeastern College of Science: Across a culture of respect and action towards equity, we are solving the greatest challenges of our planet, with groundbreaking fundamental and applied research.
-Through innovative, research-linked, experiential education, our students are empowered to be confident, entrepreneurial, problem-solvers, with flexible skills for a vast set of careers.
-The importance of Science is enormous, and everyone uses Science, everyday!
+She was formerly a Member of the Whitehead Institute and joined the MIT faculty in 1991.